-Over the years there are a few things that I always seem to find myself saying time and again.
-Whether it’s in a seminar, directly to someone I’m training/coaching or included in my book or course, certain things often bare repeating.
+Throughout the years there are a number of things that I always seem to find myself saying over and over.
+Whether it’s in a seminar, directly to someone I’m training/coaching, or included in my book or courses, certain things often bare repeating.
 There’s a reason for that.
 Mostly because it’s the truth, but also because I feel it’s useful or needed information to help someone reach their goals.
-Here are a few tips for you that I’ve given out countless times over the years.
+Here are a few tips for you that I’ve given out countless times.

 There Is No Secret Easy Way